martedì, Dicembre 5, 2023

 The findings build on earlier work by the team in 2021, which found that CX3CR1 can be used to predict treatment response in NSCLC patients receiving immunotherapy alone.
 The biomarker may also be useful for other cancers and therapies, and could ultimately help doctors and patients determine the most effective cancer treatments while avoiding unnecessary side effects and invasive biopsies.
 Because ICI therapy targets a patient’s immune system, rather than the tumor itself, the newly discovered biomarker could have broad utility across multiple cancer types.
 On the side of therapy for this tumor, there is a second novelty.

-A recent clinical trial showed that the drug combination cemiplimab (a monoclonal antibody that targets the PD-1 receptor) plus platinum-based chemotherapy can prolong survival in patients with advanced lung cancer compared with placebo plus platinum-based chemotherapy. platinum.
+A recent clinical trial showed that the drug combination cemiplimab (a monoclonal antibody that targets the PD-1 receptor) plus platinum-based chemotherapy can prolong survival in patients with advanced lung cancer compared with placebo plus platinum-based chemotherapy.
 Now an analysis indicates that cemiplimab plus platinum chemotherapy also affects quality of life compared to chemotherapy alone.
 The Phase 3 EMPOWER-Lung 3 study demonstrated that the addition of cemiplimab to platinum-based chemotherapy was associated with improved survival in patients with advanced non-small cell lung cancer compared with chemotherapy alone.

 Because quality of life is also an important measure of treatment benefit, the researchers examined how cemiplimab plus the platinum-based drug affected symptoms compared with chemotherapy alone for patients enrolled in this study using specific questionnaires.
 Patients who received cemiplimab plus chemotherapy experienced significant improvements in pain, shortness of breath, constipation, nausea and vomiting compared with those who received placebo plus chemo alone.
 Patients enrolled in the cemiplimab arm also had a significant delay in clinically significant deterioration of symptoms including cough, hemoptysis and dysphagia.